Cell Ranger ARC6.4 (latest), printed on 06/06/2023

-This default view should look fairly familiar to Gene Expression data.
+This default view should look similar to Gene Expression data.
 The default plot is a t-SNE plot of the gene expression arm of the multiome dataset, the default clustering is the Graph-Based clustering derived from Gene Expression data, and the data table shows the most significant genes per cluster.
-The first thing to cover is how to switch between Gene Expression-centric and ATAC-centric views.
+The first topic to cover is how to switch between Gene Expression-centric and ATAC-centric views.

 The significant genes per ATAC-derived cluster are now shown in the data table as well.

-Alternatively, you may use Split View to explore the relationship between gene expression-derived and ATAC-derived clusters.
-In the graphic below, where the ATAC UMAP projection is split by ATAC Graph-Based clusters, the overlap between GEX Cluster 5 and ATAC Cluster 6 are apparent:
+Alternatively, you may use Split View to explore the relationship between Gene Expression-derived and ATAC-derived clusters.
+In the screenshot below, where the ATAC UMAP projection is split by ATAC Graph-Based clusters, the overlap between GEX Cluster 5 and ATAC Cluster 6 is apparent:

 Most actions taken in one window will be reflected in all other windows.
 Hovering over a cell in GEX UMAP will reveal its position in ATAC UMAP; selecting a gene or peak in Expression/Accessibility View will be visible in all windows, and new clusters created in one window will be reflected in all linked windows.
 You may also choose to have a linked window open to make the Data Table, particularly the Peak Viewer, larger, while still having a full, large view of the underlying projection.